komy640/Detection-Lab/README.md

 - Sysmon (System Monitor) – Configured on Windows machines for detailed event logging.
 - Wireshark – Used for network traffic analysis.
 - Kali Linux – Used as an attacker machine for testing security defenses.

+  ### Network Diagram

+The lab environment consists of:
+- Windows Machines (192.168.1.101, 192.168.1.102) running Sysmon and Splunk Universal Forwarder.
+- Active Directory Server (192.168.1.100) forwarding security logs.
+- Splunk Server (192.168.1.200) acting as the SIEM.
+- Attacker Machine (192.168.1.250, Kali Linux) used for simulating attacks.

 ## Steps
 drag & drop screenshots here or use imgur and reference them using imgsrc